orallony/AWS/Lab 02 - Getting Started with AWS IAM.md

 ### In this task, you’ll create a new IAM user in your AWS account.
 IAM users are identities that represent people (like you or your teammates) who need to access AWS.

-1. Open your browser and go to the [AWS Management Console](https://console.aws.amazon.com/).
+1. Log in to the AWS Management Console - https://eu-north-1.signin.aws.amazon.com/ using your AWS credentials.

-2. Log in using your root user email and password (this is the main account owner).

 3. In the top search bar, type `IAM` and click on **IAM**.